lautalom/GhidraBridge/Readme.md

 # Description

-This is a work in progress to integrate FLOSS plugins into Ghidra.
+This is a work in progress to integrate FLOSS plugins to Ghidra.
+Tested with Ghidra 10.1

 The constraint is that plugins source code should not be modified.